 – A contemporary illustrator, commenting on Lowell Hess’ work.

-Lowell Hess, the original genius behind many of Graphics3’s card designs was an Oklahoma native.
-Lowell served as a lieutenant in the US Army artillery in Europe during World War II and later attended the Pratt Institute in Brooklyn, NY.
-Lowell came of age as a commercial artist in post war New York city and rose to prominence during the heyday of magazine illustration.
-Known for his “strength of line”, Lowell’s illustrations shined forth from the covers of Collier’s, New York, and Boy’s Life as well as the popular children’s Golden Books series, his work touching millions.
+Lowell Hess, the inventive genius behind many of Graphics3’s card designs, was an Oklahoma native, serving as a lieutenant in the US Army artillery in Europe during World War II and later attending the Pratt Institute in Brooklyn, NY.
+Lowell came of age as a commercial artist in post-war New York City and rose to prominence during the heyday of magazine illustration.
+Known for his “strength of line”, Lowell’s illustrations shined forth from the covers of Collier’s, New York, and Boy’s Life as well as the popular children’s Golden Books series, his work touching the lives of millions.

-At Graphics3, Lowell’s considerable talents found new expression in dimensional paper where “strength of line” translated naturally into crisp, cut paper.
-Lowell demonstrated an uncanny ability to visualize and transform 2-d art into the 3-dimensional.
-A frontier was crossed when Lowell designed the first commercially viable rubber band activated pop-up Christmas cards for Graphics3.
-To the surprise and delight of recipients these whimsical cards transformed right before their eyes into elaborate gift-like paper miniatures.
-Graphics3’s customers – and their lucky recipients – have been the exclusive beneficiaries with millions of cards, and the fond memories that accompanied them, published since.
+A frontier was crossed when Lowell designed the first viable rubber band-activated pop-up Christmas cards for Graphics3’s own use.
+To the surprise and delight of recipients these cards transformed right before their eyes into elaborate gift-like paper miniatures, freestanding designs never seen before.
+Graphics3’s customers – and their lucky recipients – have been the exclusive beneficiaries over the years since, with so many cards and fond memories attached.

 Graphics3 entered seven of Lowell Hess’s original pop-up card designs for the first time in the International Greeting Card Awards held by the Greeting Card Association in conjunction with the 1990 National Stationary Show held in New York City.
 The “Louie” awards; so named for Louis Prang, the father of the American Christmas card, are the greeting card industry’s equivalent of Hollywood’s Emmy, Oscar or Tony Awards.
-Actress Mariette Hartley hosted the event in the famed Waldorf-Astoria’s Grand Ballroom.
-The first time entered all seven of Graphics3’s Lowell Hess designed pop-up cards were nominated as finalists in every category entered, winning outright in five of those categories and winning the industry’s highest honor, the “Louie” award for ‘Card of The Year’ in the coveted Traditional Christmas Category, for his ‘English Toy Shoppe’, a design inspired by Charles Dickens.
-This within an 800 company strong greeting card industry.
+Actress Mariette Hartley hosted the ceremony in the famed Waldorf-Astoria’s Grand Ballroom.
+From within an 800 company strong greeting card industry, the first time entered, all seven of Graphics3’s Lowell Hess designed pop-up cards were nominated as finalists in every category entered, winning top honors outright in five of those categories and winning the industry’s highest honor, the “Louie” award for ‘Card of The Year’ in the coveted Traditional Christmas Category, for his ‘English Toy Shoppe’, a Lowell Hess design inspired by Charles Dickens.
 The following year another Lowell Hess design again won the top award for Best Traditional Christmas Card.